 Unlike CoOp's prompt tuning, we present an alternative framework for achieving better vision-language models on few-shot image classification by fine-tuning additional feature adapters.~We claim that the previous widely-adopted ``pretrain-finetuning'' paradigm would fail in finetuning the whole CLIP backbone under the few-shot setting due to the enormous amount of parameters and the shortage of training examples.
-Hence, we propose CLIP-Adapter, which only appends a small number of additional learnable bottleneck linear layers to CLIP's language and image branches while keep the original CLIP backbone frozen during few-shot fine-tuning.
-However, naive fine-tuning with additional layer may still fall into over-fitting on the few-shot examples.
-To deal with over-fitting and improve the robustness of CLIP-Adapter, we further adopt residual connections to dynamically blend the fine-tuned knowledge with the original knowledge from CLIP's backbone.
+Hence, we propose CLIP-Adapter, which only appends a small number of additional learnable bottleneck linear layers to CLIP's language and image branches while keeping the original CLIP backbone frozen during few-shot fine-tuning.
+However, naive fine-tuning with additional layer may still fall into overfitting on the few-shot examples.
+To deal with overfitting and improve the robustness of CLIP-Adapter, we further adopt residual connections to dynamically blend the fine-tuned knowledge with the original knowledge from CLIP's backbone.

 Specifically, given the input image $\mathbf{I}$ and a set of categories' natural language names $\{C_i\}^{K}_{i=1}$, the image feature $f$ and classifier weight $\mathbf{W}$ from the original CLIP backbone are computed with Equations~\eqref{probability} and~\eqref{eq:weight_clip}.
 Afterwards, two learnable feature adapters, $A_v(\cdot)$ and $A_t(\cdot)$, each of which contains two layers of linear transformations, are integrated to transform $f$ and $\mathbf{W}$, respectively.
 We adopt a residual connection for the feature adapter to avoid forgetting the original knowledge encoded by the pretrained CLIP.
 Two constant values $\alpha$ and $\beta$ are employed as ``residual ratio'' to help adjust the degree of maintaining the original knowledge for better performance.
-In summary, the feature adapters can be written as The new knowledge captured via finetuning is added with the original features via residual connections:
+In summary, the feature adapters can be written as

+where $\mathbf{W}_1^v$, $\mathbf{W}_2^v$ and $\mathbf{W}_1^t$, $\mathbf{W}_2^t$ are the weights of bottleneck linear layers for visual branch and text branch, respectively.
+The new knowledge captured via finetuning is added with the original features via residual connections:

 After obtaining new image feature $f^{\star}$ and classifier weight $\mathbf{W}^{\star}$, we also adopt Equation~\eqref{probability} to calculate the category probability vector $P = \{p_i\}^{K}_{i=1}$ and predict the image category by selecting the class $\hat{i}$ that has the highest probability: $\hat{i} = \mathop{\arg\max}_{i} p_{i}$.